 Few laptops come as close to being perfect as the Spectre x360.
 Updated with Intel's 10th Gen processors and a modernized chassis, the Spectre x360 takes everything we loved about its predecessor and ramps it up.
 It starts with the laptop's design, which is more stunning than ever thanks to thinner display bezels and smaller footprint.

 Other highlights include a bright, vivid display and the Spectre x360's epic, 13-plus hours of battery life.
-Factor in a comfortable keyboard, fast performance and an included stylus, and it's easy to see why the Spectre x360 is one of the best 2-in-1 laptops ever.
+Factor in a comfortable keyboard, fast performance and an included stylus, and it's easy to see why the Spectre x360 is one of the best 2-in-1 laptops ever and one of the laptops with best battery life.

 The Spectre x360 starts at $1,099 for the base model with a 1080p display, a Core i5-1035G1 GPU, 8GB of RAM and a 256GB SSD.